 Before considering the advantages and disadvantages of inbound marketing a definition is appropriate.
 According to David Meerman Scott ‘inbound marketing is about developing marketing activities that ‘pull’ people into your site, generally through compelling content creation, rather than those that go out and interrupt prospects with advertising messages.”

 The four key advantages of inbound marketing are:

-Let’s consider each in a little more detail.
+Let’s consider each of the benefits of inbound marketing in a little more detail.

 Outbound marketing interrupts the prospect and that causes friction.
-We have all been there rushing around the office getting everything together for a meeting or concentrating hard on the latest spreadsheet when in comes the telephone call from someone pitching something we did not ask for or prepare for.
+We have all been there rushing around the office getting everything together for a meeting when in comes a telephone call from someone pitching something we did not ask for or prepare for.

 Inbound marketing assumes the prospect searches out the information they need when they are ready.
 It assumes useful, engaging content placed where the prospect may find it and leads them down a path to ultimate conversion.
 Easy to say, not so easy to achieve – as discussed below.

 The above example showed outbound marketing often leaves the prospect with a bad impression of the company reaching out to them.
 Inbound is the opposite, it builds authority and credibility.

 Assuming content is relevant, solves a problem, and is of high quality.
 Then prospects perceive the company is real, in good shape, and on top of their business, product or service offering.

 Most outbound marketing tends to be a one-hit-wonder.
 It is often campaign driven and relies on the prospect taking action upon delivery of a single telephone call, Email, advertisement or piece of direct mail.
 The response rate to such outbound marketing is low.
 Typically, anything from 0.5% to 2% of those contacted may move to the next stage.